Jad-S/Jedi-Tweeps/README.md

 Nafiz: Logging in, Logging out, Search articles based on author username/name

-Cong: See a list of people who follow me, Follow other people
+Cong: See a list of people who follow me, follow other people

-Raham: Sign up feature, See all tweets of  people I follow, Submit a blog post
+Raham: Sign up feature, feature to see all tweets of people I follow, submitting a blog post

 -----------------